-Native Rhythms Festival Vendor Rules 2024
+Native Rhythms Festival General Vendor Rules 2025

-The Native Rhythms Festival (hereinafter referred to the festival) organizing committee (hereinafter referred to as the NRF committee or the committee) invites all interested artists and crafters who agree to conform to the below rules to participate in our indigenous people's music festival at Wickham Park, Melbourne, FL on November 8-10, 2024.
+The Native Rhythms Festival (hereinafter referred to the festival) organizing committee (hereinafter referred to as the NRF committee or the committee) invites all interested artists and crafters who agree to conform to the below rules to participate in our indigenous people's music festival at Wickham Park, Melbourne, FL on November 14-16, 2025.
+This document contains the vendor rules for all arts & crafts vendors, including flute makers.